Inmates Banned from Seeking Pen-pals in Three States!

 Research overwhelmingly shows that inmates having access to contacts outside of prison has a highly positive and effective impact on rehabilitation.
 Still, these states have cut them completely off without even so much as a single documented problem.
 This is counterproductive to helping these inmates turn their lives around and returning to us as well adjusted citizens.
 It is a revolting act that hurts all of us.

 Since the adoption of this ban in Florida, two other states have followed suit and adopted almost verbatim language of the Florida Department of Corrections rule that bans our mail.
-They are Governor Nixon from Missouri and Governor Pence from Indiana.
+They are Missouri and Indiana.
 These governors may not have started these destructive policies, but they have the power to end them.

 Registered voters from each state will deliver this petition to their respective governors.
 Please support what little is left of a First Amendment for prisoners and those who want to help them turn their lives around.
 Will you please sign this petition today?